 - Receive written customer reviews before they are published to Whitecoat.
 If you practice out of multiple locations, you’ll have a profile for each of your practice locations.
 You can use one email address to link and manage each of your profiles.

 Your Whitecoat profile includes basic directory information, such as your practice location and phone number, which will always be displayed.
 Additional Provider Profile information (such as opening hours, billing methods etc) can be added or removed by logging into your account and modifying your Provider Profile details.

 You can elect not to display patient comments.
 You can remove these by logging into your account and changing your Provider Profile settings.
 If you choose to remove these items from display, any member of the public viewing your Provider Profile will be notified that you have elected to remove these items from display on Whitecoat.

-Log in to the Provider Portal at https://providerportal.whitecoat.com.au/login using your username and password, select edit my profile, then scroll down to business details & enter your new address.
+Log in to the Provider Portal at https://providerportal.whitecoat.com.au/login using your username and password, select edit my profile, then scroll down to practice details & enter your new address.
 Scroll to the bottom and click the Save button.

 There are 3 possible ways to conduct a search on Whitecoat, they are outlined below: